 In my previous post, I showed you how to create a simple TypeScript declaration file.
 In this post, I will take that declaration file, and I will show you what you need to do to publish it to DefinitelyTyped.

 Hello everyone!
-In one of my previous posts, I mentioned that I want to start using aliases more, and I presented you my Git aliases.
+In one of my previous posts, I mentioned that I want to start using aliases more, and I presented my Git aliases.
 Today I will expand my aliases collections with Docker aliases.

 Most of us think that starting is the most challenging part of achieving a goal.
 Nevertheless, I would argue that starting is the most straightforward part.
 In the beginning, you are quickly motivated because you start something new and break your routine.
-Difficulties arise when this honeymoon phase is over, and you have to discipline yourself to stick to your schedule.

 Hello everyone!
 In today's short post, I'm going to tell you about some of the insights I gained while finishing the migration of my bot to TypeScript.
 This post is the second part of this post, so you might want to check out that one too.
+Migrating all files from